Rush Limbaugh on the cutting edge of societal evolution.

 For example, I just received a note.

-Uh Automotive News Europe today is reporting that automakers, U.S. automakers, the big three, would have to give up lawsuits against California's law limiting greenhouse gas emissions, which would hand the environmentalist wackos a major victory.
+Automotive News Europe today is reporting that automakers, U.S. automakers, the big three, would have to give up lawsuits against California's law limiting greenhouse gas emissions, which would hand the environmentalist wackos a major victory.

-Not to absolve the auto companies of all blame here, but for crying out loud, they've had the federal government running their business for all these years anyway, and look what it's done to them.
+This is my point about this all along, not to absolve the auto companies of all blame here, but for crying out loud, they've had the federal government running their business for all these years anyway, and look what it's done to them.

 They don't have the federal government to deal with when they're running a business elsewhere around the world.

-U.S. could take stake in Big Three.
+And then Wall Street Journal: U.S. could take stake in Big Three.

-Dingy Harry says, Well, now we really don't want to use taxpayer money to own these companies, but we see we have really no choice.
+Dingy Harry says, well, now we really don't want to use taxpayer money to own these companies, but we see we have really no choice.

 This is a deal that nobody wants except the unions and Obama, and therefore it will happen.

-High paying job at change to win in exchange for making an Obama-friendly Senate appointment.
+This is an offshoot of the service employees international union, high-paying job at Change to Win in exchange for making an Obama-friendly Senate appointment.

 They didn't know Obama was president.

-They had no, they never heard of Boglyovich.
+They had never heard of Blagojevich.

 They didn't know anything about this.